weskeiser/Game-Assignment/README.md

 A tick based fantasy game with Heroes and Villains.
 The player plays as a Hero and has the option of choosing a ranger, a rogue, a mage or a warrior as their character.
 They can equip weapons and armor, manage their items, and engage in combat.

 ---

+## About The Code

+The alternative approach outlined in Appendix D, point 2 has been chosen for this task.
+The game has also been slightly expanded.

+As a result the there has been some modifications to the specifications in the original approach, the most notable of which are outlined in the [Modifications](##task-modifications) section below.

+The same functionality is still present, as required in the alternative approach outline.

 ## Game Mechanics